 No, we do not allow copying for archival purposes.
-However, we offer our customers several options for obtaining additional copies of videotapes purchased from us at reduced fees.
+However, we offer our customers several options for obtaining additional copies of titles purchased from us at reduced fees.
 Please see the previous question.

 Are Public Performance Rights included with the purchase price?

-Yes, but only educational public performance rights.
-By educational public performance rights, we mean any noncommercial exhibition to a group for educational purposes.
+Yes, but only nontheatrical public performance rights.
+By nontheatrical public performance rights, we mean any noncommercial exhibition to a group for educational purposes.
 Showings where an admission fee is charged require a special license and, often, a licensing fee.

 Permitted screenings include face-to-face teaching in a setting where such teaching normally takes place.
 They also include library carrels and the like, so that a professor can put a video “on reserve” in the library for student viewing after class.

-In addition, noncommercial screenings of a physical videocassette or DVD are permitted at public places with or without the presence of instructors, even outside of regular, systematic instructional activity.
+In addition, noncommercial screenings of a DVD are permitted at public places with or without the presence of instructors, even outside of regular, systematic instructional activity.

-However, educational public performance rights do not include the right to transmit videos by analog or digital means by broadcast, open-cable, direct-broadcast satellite, the internet, or any other "open to the general public" means, nor to any off-campus or distance-learning site, without our prior written permission.
+However, nontheatrical public performance rights do not include the right to transmit videos by analog or digital means by broadcast, open-cable, direct-broadcast satellite, the internet, streaming, or any “open to the general public” means, nor to any off-campus or distance-learning site, without our prior written permission.

-May we disseminate videotapes or DVDs on an educational closed-circuit TV channel within our institution or school site?
+May we show DVDs on an educational closed-circuit TV channel within our institution or school site?

 Similarly, closed-circuit transmission to another campus or distance-learning site normally requires a separate license and license fee.

-May we disseminate videos or DVDs on an educational TV channel on a community cable system?
+May we show DVDs on an educational TV channel on a community cable system?

-No. Such dissemination is not legal unless a special TV license is purchased from us.
+No. Such showing is not legal unless a special TV license is purchased from us.

-May we disseminate videos or DVDs for distance learning purposes or courses?
+May we stream DVDs for distance learning purposes or courses?

-The use of videos in distance learning can be very complicated and almost always requires that we know precisely how you intend to use the work, its method of transmission, the nature of the distance learning course, etc. You should always email us with the particulars of your situation to inquire whether a license or fee is required before using one of our titles in any distance-learning course.
+The streaming of videos in distance learning courses can be very complicated and almost always requires that we know precisely how you intend to use the work, its method of transmission, the nature of the distance learning course, etc. Normally a digitization and streaming license will be necessary.
+See our Streaming License Information.
+You should always email us with the particulars of your situation to inquire whether a license or fee is required before using one of our titles in any distance-learning course.